openvinotoolkit/open_model_zoo/demos/mask_rcnn_demo/cpp/README.md

 ## Demo Output

 For each input image the application outputs a segmented image.
 For example, `out0.png` and `out1.png` are created for the network with batch size equal to 2.
-The demo reports:

-* **Latency**: average time required to process one frame (from reading the frame to displaying the results).

-You can use this metric to measure application-level performance.

 ## See Also